-The table shows that both methods yield essentially identical results on all sounds with underlying jitter values from 0.001 percent to 20 percent: basically correct values for the whole range from 0.001 percent to 5 percent, a breakdown from 10 percent as a result of a failing pitch measurement, and a slight underestimation as a result of the overlap of the resonances.
+The table shows that both methods yield essentially identical results on all sounds with underlying jitter values from 0.001 to 20%: basically correct values for the whole range from 0.001 to 5%, a breakdown from 10% as a result of a failing pitch measurement, and a slight underestimation due to the overlap of the resonances.

 Until now, the two programs give identical results.
-As Titze & Liang observed, however, the two methods can yield very different results if noise is added to the sound, and I will now explain this in detail and show that measurements done with Praat and MDVP indeed confirm Titze & Liang's observation.
+As Titze and Liang [4] observed, however, the methods can yield very different results if noise is added to the sound, and I will now explain this in detail and show that measurements done with Praat and MDVP indeed confirm Titze and Liang's observation.